Unwind and Rejuvenate: Explore the World of Caffeine Free Tea

 Caffeine free Chai Tea

-While many Chai uses black tea as its base, there are also naturally caffeine free chai tea.
+While black tea is often find as a chai tea base, there are also naturally caffeine free chai tea.

-• Pumpkin Spice Chai - sweet and savory chai spices of cinnamon bark, cardamom, ginger root, cocoa nibs, and safflower.
+- Pumpkin Spice - sweet and savory chai spices of cinnamon bark, cardamom, ginger root, cocoa nibs, and safflower.
 Cocoa nibs do contain caffeine, but it is negligible as a whole teaspoon contains about 4 mg of caffeine, and it is a small part of the blend.

 Fruit Infusions